fr4p3rzz/ShadySnake/README.md

 # ShadySnake
 ---
-This is a little game inspired by classic Nokia "Snake"; written in python with compushady in order to study shaders and gpu programming
+This is a little game inspired by classic Nokia "Snake", written in python with compushady in order to study shaders and gpu programming
 ---
 # Rules
 1) Everytime you reach the food, the snake gets faster